Threat Modeling Process

 Assets

-Assets are documented in the threat model as follows:
+Assets are documented in this sample threat model as follows:

 1. ID: A unique ID is assigned to identify each asset.
 This will be used to cross-reference the asset with any threats or vulnerabilities that are identified.